cloudmesh-community/fa18-516-08/paper/paper.md

 more who are ubiquitous in their business models and deal with EU citizens personal data.

-[@www-GDPR Definitions] lists personal data as defined in Article 4 of
+[@www-GDPRDefinitions] lists personal data as defined in Article 4 of
 GDPR:

 > "*personal data* means any information relating to an identified or